 If the employee takes only Ordinary Maternity Leave, they are entitled to return to the "same job in which [they were] employed before [their] absence".
 The terms of employment must be the same as, or not less favourable than, they would have been had the employee not been absent.

-Pregnant people are allowed paid time off to attend antenatal appointments and it is unlawful to hinder this.
+Pregnant people are allowed paid time off to attend antenatal appointments regardless of hours worked or length of service.

 Flexible working requests

-Under health and safety legislation, employers are required to provide suitable facilities for breastfeeding parents to rest, but there is no general right to time off to breastfeed.
+Under health and safety legislation, employers are required to carry out a risk assessment, provide suitable facilities for breastfeeding parents to rest, and to provide adequate rest and meal breaks, but there is no general right to time off to breastfeed.